Matthew Selt

-Matthew Selt (born 7 March 1985) is an English professional snooker player originally from Romford, east London and now living in Chelmsford, Essex.
-He qualified for the professional tour by finishing seventh on the Pontin's International Open Series in 2006/2007.
+Matthew Selt (born 7 March 1985) is an English professional snooker player.
+He qualified for the professional tour by finishing seventh in the Pontin's International Open Series in 2006/2007.
 Selt played in his first professional final in 2014 at the minor-ranking Lisbon Open, which he lost to Stephen Maguire, and has reached five quarter-finals in full ranking events.
 Selt won his first ranking title when he beat Lyu Haotian in the 2019 Indian Open final.
+In February 2025, a World Snooker disciplinary inquiry into Selt's behaviour at the 2024 Saudi Masters imposed a suspended sentence of three months, fined him £10,000 and made him pay the governing body's costs in bringing the case; Selt apologised unreservedly for his actions.

 Career

+In 2008, Selt was cleared by a WPBSA tribunal over allegations that he had bribed an opponent to lose a match at the 2007 International Open Series.